chronicleprotocol/OracleReader-Example/README.md

 ## The `OracleReader` Contract

-The `OracleReader` contract in `src/OracleReader.sol` reads the current value and its respecrive age provided by a _Chronicle Protocol_ oracle set during deployment.
+The `OracleReader` contract in `src/OracleReader.sol` reads the current value and its respective age provided by the _Chronicle Protocol_ ETH/USD oracle on the Sepolia testnet.

+You can find a list of supported oracles [here](https://docs.chroniclelabs.org/).

 Every _Chronicle Protocol_ implements the `IChronicle` interface, a standard interface for reading oracles.